udityamerit/Natural-Language-Processing-Mastery-in-Python/README.md

 By the end of this course, learners will be able to **design, build, evaluate, and deploy real-world NLP systems** using traditional machine learning, deep learning, and modern NLP libraries.
 Learners will also gain the confidence to build **industry-level NLP projects and open-source tools**.

 ---

-📌 *This README is suitable for GitHub repositories, Udemy course pages, professional portfolios, and technical documentation.*